hakobya4/meet/README.md

 SCENARIO 1:

 Given that the user is in the show details view of the application; When the user clicks on show graph; Then a graph will appear showing the number of events in a city

+SERVERLESS

+AWS Lambda will be used to authenticate a user logging into this app.
+Using the serverless method of hosting this application, makes it easier to deploy and share, and gives the application the ability to be scalable and cost-efficient.